 A year ago we switched to Help Scout, a ticket-based support system, after using a forum-based support system since 2009.
-The main motivation behind the switch was, as Pavel wrote at the time, was to provide faster, more scaleable and – simply – better support for our customers than we could with the forum-based system.
+The main motivation behind the switch was to provide faster, more scaleable and – simply – better support for our customers than we could with the forum-based system.

 So we’ve had a year to test it.
 What are the results?